BinkyBlanc/BinkyBlanc/README.md

 - 📫 How to reach me **binkdaylight@outlook.com**

-- 🧠 I'm also working on **UX Research** by providing Data Analysis & Visualization using Tableau/PowerBI and Python...while addressing psychological and marketing concerns..
+- 🧠 I'm also working on **UX Research** by providing Data Analysis & Visualization using Tableau/PowerBI and Python...while addressing psychological and market concerns..

 <h3 align="left">Connect with me:</h3>
 <p align="left">